slatedocs/slate/source/includes/_BLEProtocol.md

 # Neblina - Data Format

 ## General Format
-The general format of the packets being transferred between Neblina and the host applicaion is as follows:
+The general format of the packets being transferred between Neblina and the host application is as follows:
 <!---
 ```c
 Bytes#0-3: Header Section